Best Online Reading Program for Struggling Readers at Home

 Grafari

-See if Grafari fits your childBest for comprehension and active reading
+See if Grafari fits your childBest for comprehension and guided practice

 Brightzy

-Best for children who can read the words but need help with accuracy, understanding, and guided reading practice.
+Best for children who can get through text but need more active support with reading accuracy, understanding, and follow-through.

 Explore BrightzyBest for reluctant readers